- Named Sakura, Oukanote , or another name that invokes sakura trees.

 - Sakura Nishihori from GoGo Sentai Boukenger; a Meaningful Name because she's the Pink Ranger.
 She is a Love Interest to the hero Akashi and the lyrics to her Image Song use the traditional sakura blossom symbolism.

-- Sakura Shinguji in Sakura Taisen, whose distinctive kimono has a repeated semi-abstract cherry blossom motif.
+- Sakura Shinguji in Sakura Wars, a young Samurai whose distinctive kimono has a repeated semi-abstract cherry blossom motif.
+She's also sort of the poster girl Love Interest of the series.

 - Sakura Mizrahi from Xenosaga, who is strongly associated with Death (since she is a terminally Ill Girl and Posthumous Character) and who is Jr.'s first love interest.
 MOMO, an artificial girl who was created in her image, is given pink hair and is an White Magician Girl in the first game, perhaps in reference to this trope.